Pranitha19/CLOUD-LEARNING-JOURNEY/Operating Systems concepts.md

 Memory Management
 Storage Management
 Protection and Security :

-     Definition:
-   Protection: Controls access to system resources (like memory, files, devices) within the system by various processes and users.
+# Protection: Controls access to system resources (like memory, files, devices) within the system by various processes and users.
-   Security: Protects the system from external threats like malware, unauthorized access, and attacks.
+#  Security: Protects the system from external threats like malware, unauthorized access, and attacks.

-What is an Operating System and What Does it Do?
+# What is an Operating System and What Does it Do?

 OS is a resource allocator - Manages all resources